>>>View our calendar for details about upcoming trips.<<

-Regularly scheduled walks are held at the Arcata Marsh and Wildlife Sanctuary (every Saturday at 8:30 a.m. from South I Street parking lot); Humboldt Bay National Wildlife Refuge (every second Sunday); Southern Humboldt Community Park (every third Sunday); and Eureka (aka PALCO) Marsh (every third Sunday).
+Regularly scheduled walks are held at the Arcata Marsh and Wildlife Sanctuary (every Saturday at 8:30 a.m. from South I Street parking lot); Humboldt Bay National Wildlife Refuge (every second Sunday); Southern Humboldt Community Park (every third Sunday); and Eureka's Hikshari' Trail (every third Sunday).
 An eBird survey to Shay Park in Arcata occurs once a month on Saturdays, but not always at the same time of the month.

 >>>View our calendar<<<

-RRAS sponsors a free monthly lecture series (held the second Friday of every month, except February, when the annual banquet is scheduled September-May).
+RRAS sponsors a free lecture series (held the second Friday of every month, except February, when the annual banquet is scheduled September-May).
 These programs – which feature speakers on birds and their conservation – are intended for the general public.

-Where: Humboldt County Office of Education near the intersection of Myrtle Avenue and West Avenue in Eureka
+Where: Humboldt County Office of Education near the Burre Center at the intersection of Myrtle Avenue and West Avenue in Eureka.

 The December program is a bird identification brush-up for the ensuing Christmas Bird Counts.
 Check the calendar's details to see if we're organizing a potluck dinner before the lecture.